utkarshvj123/haptiktask/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Created a reusable component for slider in that i have created an default props object so that when you are not passing any props then our code will not break.

 ## Available Scripts

 In the project directory, you can run:

 ### `yarn start`